tslocum/TinyIB/README.md

       - This library is usually installed by default.
       - If you plan on disabling image uploads to use TinyIB as a text board only, this library is not required.
      - [cURL Library](https://www.php.net/manual/en/book.curl.php)
-       - This is recommended, but is not strictly required except:
-         - When `TINYIB_CAPTCHA` is set to `hcaptcha` or `recaptcha`.
+       - This is recommended, but is not strictly required except when `TINYIB_CAPTCHA` is set to `hcaptcha` or `recaptcha`.
  2. CD to the directory you wish to install TinyIB.
  3. Run the command:
     - `git clone https://code.rocketnine.space/tslocum/tinyib.git ./`